 Washington was the only American President to be elected unanimously.

 Washington despised political parties and kept an open mind with his cabinet.
-He made Alexander Hamilton head of the Treasury and Thomas Jefferson was the Secretary of State.
-John Adams would serve as his Vice President.
-Alexander Hamilton would form the Federalist party and Thomas Jefferson would be head of the Democratic-Republicans.
+He made Alexander Hamilton head of the Treasury, and Thomas Jefferson was the Secretary of State.

-War with France was imminent and John Adams called on George Washington to raise an army.
-Washington reluctantly agreed and placed Alexander Hamilton, one of John Adams political enemies, in charge.
+War with France was imminent, and John Adams called on George Washington to raise an army.
+Washington reluctantly agreed and placed Alexander Hamilton, one of John Adams's political enemies, in charge.

 - Wikipedia - George Washington